amazon-science/RefChecker/README.md

 {
-   "response": "",  # required, the response to be checked "question": "",  # optional if the question is not important (e.g., in summarization) ...
+   "response": "",  # required, the response to be checked "question": "",  # optional if the question is not important (e.g., in summarization) "reference": "", # required, the reference for checking ...
 }
 ```